denniskigen/ampath-forms/pages/docs/core-concepts/components.md

 As mentioned before, components and forms are functionally similar.
 The only difference between them is that you must use the prefix `component` in the form name when defining a component.

-You can view a list of all the components available in the system by toggling the Forms List view from `POC Forms` to `Component Forms`.
+You can view a list of all the components available in the system by toggling the Forms List view from `POC Forms` to `Components`.

 ![Toggling between components and forms in the Forms List](/screens/toggle-components-forms.png)